smucclaw/documentation/docs/output.rst

 The `form_data` argument is the JSON instance that contains the data from the web form UI.
 As you had saved the data to store as the user fills in the form, the form_data is your loaded object from your store.
 This is the only data that is provided by the user.

 ## Return Value

-_Status: return of computed resp object is operational on 2023-10-19_

 The `query_le_js` function returns a JS object, `resp`.
 The object can now be viewed and manipulated to display the details from the results we want to display on the website.